Suspect barricaded in home after Delaware officer killed

 “My heart is with the officer’s family and the officers who have served beside him,” Carney said in a statement.

-Associated Press writer Ben Nuckols in Washington, D.C., contributed to this report.
+Associated Press writers Ben Nuckols and Sarah Brumfield in Washington, D.C., contributed to this report.